grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Here is the description of the main non-GUI controller classes:

 - the [OSCUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/OSCUI.h) class implement OSC remote control in both directions
 - the [httpUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/httpUI.h) class implement HTTP remote control using the [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) library to embed a HTTP server inside the application.
-Then by opening a bowser on a specific URL, the GUI will appear and allow to control the distant appliction of plugin.
+Then by opening a browser on a specific URL, the GUI will appear and allow to control the distant appliction or plugin.
 The connection works in both directions
 - the [MIDIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MIDIUI.h) class implement MIDI  control in both directions, and it explained more deeply later on

 #### Some useful UI classes for developers